Saturday Night Live season 51: Writers

 On August 24, 2025, writer Celeste Yim announced, via Instagram, that they had left the show after five seasons.
-Yim joined the writing staff in 2020 and became the show's first openly trans, non-binary writer.
+Yim joined the writing staff in 2020 and became the show's first openly trans, non-binary writer (though Molly Kearney would later become SNLs first and, so far, only non-binary cast member).
 They also became a writing supervisor in the second half of season 48.
 The next day, Rosebud Baker, a writer since 2022 who was appointed as a Weekend Update writer the previous season, announced she also had left the show after nearly three seasons.
 On September 2, 2025, it was announced that Please Don't Destroy member John Higgins, who had been a writer on SNL since 2021, would be leaving after four seasons.
 On September 4, 2025, long-term writer Steven Castillo announced his departure.
 Castillo previously wrote for the show from 2017 to 2021, before returning midway through season 49 in 2024, and overall wrote for seven non-consecutive seasons.
 He stated that his second run at SNL was never meant to be long-term and that he just wanted to be a part of the 50th season.

 On September 30, 2025, prior to the start of the season, seven new writers—Jack Bensinger, Tucker Flodman, Maxwell Gay, Claire McFadden, Rachel Pegram, Jo Sunday, and Maddie Wiener—were all hired.
 At the same time, Auguste White, a writer who joined in 2022, had left the show after three seasons.

 Additionally, long time senior writer Bryan Tucker is on a temporary leave from the show, longtime writer/producer Erik Kenward (who has been with the show since 2001) has been promoted to head writer (alongside Kent Sublette, Alison Gates, and Streeter Seidell), and longtime producer Erin Doyle (who has been with the show since 2009) has been promoted to top-level producer alongside Kenward and Steve Higgins.

+This was the final season for writer Martin Herlihy, who joined the show in 2021 with John Higgins and Ben Marshall as part of the short-lived short film series, "Please Don't Destroy".
+Herlihy announced his departure on September 9th, 2026.